 We attended entrance meetings with both the District and CBOC members.
 At completion of the audit, we will attend up to three exit meetings to review our report, observations, and any improvement recommendations.
-Those meetings include:
+Those meetings include, but are not limited to: